-Monitoring location Stream Sampling Purpose Monitor changes to water quality Sampling Parameters • Turbidity and pH.
-Sampling method Stream level triggered Frequency (may be revised as additional monitoring information becomes available) • Stream level calibrated to trigger event of 25 mm in Stream sites WQ2, WQ3 and WQ5 downstream of construction discharges.
-TSS at 3 monthly intervals sampling at each site with stream level sampling point related to trigger event.
+Monitoring Location Purpose Sampling Parameters Sampling method Frequency (may be revised as additional monitoring information becomes available) Control Sites WQ 1 and WQ4 Monitor changes to water quality downstream of construction discharges.
+Provides for a project wide and catchment wide understanding of rest of catchment water quality Turbidity and pH.
+TSS at 3 monthly intervals Stream level triggered sampling at each site with stream level sampling point related to trigger event.
+Stream level calibrated to trigger event of 15mm/hr and 25 mm in a 24 hour period.
 Frequency will be rain dependent throughout construction period.
-Stream Sampling Control stream sites WQ1 (Mangapepeke), WQ4 (Mimi) Monitor non-project related changes to water quality.
+Stream Sampling Stream sites WQ2, WQ3 and WQ5 Monitor changes to water quality downstream of construction discharges.
 Turbidity and pH.
-TSS at 3 monthly intervals Stream level triggered sampling at each site with stream level sampling point related to trigger event Stream level calibrated to trigger event of 25 mm in a 24 hour period.
+TSS at 3 monthly intervals Stream level triggered sampling at each site with stream level sampling point related to trigger event.
+Stream level calibrated to trigger event of 15mm/hr and 25 mm in a 24 hour period.
 Frequency will be rain dependent throughout construction period.
-Manual Sampling Sediment retention ponds (SRPs) - a minimum of 50% of SRPs on site at any one time will be subject to this sampling.
-All SRPs discharging into the Mimi Swamp Forest will be subject to this monitoring programme.
+Continuous Stream monitoring Upstream at EM1 & EM4 Downstream at CM1 & CM2 Continuous turbidity sampling to determine water quality downstream of the project earthworks prior to and during the earthworks activity. • Turbidity Continuous turbidity meter installed on site.
+Ability for an alert system that is effective 24 hours per day, 7 days per week. • Continuous both pre and during earthworks activities Manual Sampling Sediment retention ponds (SRPs) - a minimum of 50% of SRPs on site at any one time will be subject to this sampling.
+All SRPs discharging into the Mimi Wetland will be subject to this monitoring programme.
 Assess the effectiveness of SRPs to inform SRP management, overall erosion control in the catchment, general performance and maintenance requirements.
 Will also determine effectiveness of flocculation programme.
 Turbidity for each trigger event. pH weekly and for each trigger event.
 TSS at 3 monthly intervals Manual sampling at pond inflow and outflow on a selection of SRPs (50% on site as a minimum.).
 Frequency will be rain dependent throughout construction period. pH on a weekly basis.
-Sediment Deposition Sampling SD1 Mimi Swamp Forest with location as shown in Figure 3.1.
-Monitoring of sediment deposition as an ecological trigger. • Sediment Deposition In field sampling and measurements.
-In response to exceedance of management thresholds at the upstream SRPs.
+Sediment Deposition Sampling Monitoring of sediment deposition as an ecological trigger.
+Sediment Deposition In field sampling and measurements. • Frequency will be rain dependent throughout construction period.